crosswind19/KX_Versa_Assessment/README.md

 2. After the installer is downloaded, launch the installer.
 3. Add Python.exe to PATH.
 4. Click Install Now.
-5. Check if Python is installed by going to the CMD and type "python --version.
+5. Check if Python is installed by going to the CMD and type "python --version".

 ## Download and run this project
 1. Open the terminal on your preferred IDE.